 BEST PLAYERS CLUB

 Even with changes, Foxwoods continues to lag behind Mohegan Sun.
-MLife at MGM Springfield could be a big players club in the coming years with properties on both the east & west coast – especially access to Las Vegas Strip properties.
+MLife at MGM Springfield could be a big players’ club in the coming years with properties on both the East and West Coast – especially access to Las Vegas Strip properties.

 Thanks to all who participated this year.
 It’s always fun.
 What changes are in store this year?
 We’ll have to wait.